 Course and Faculty Information

 Class times vary with photography students often meeting for very early morning sunrise, or evening sunset, shoots.
 Art classes generally meet from 8:30 a.m. to 4:30 p.m.
-Monday through Friday; however, there may be days when your class runs longer due to field trips, tide schedules, etc. All classes end on the last Friday of the summer session, and students housed on campus may leave anytime after 4 p.m. or depart Saturday morning by 9 a.m.
+Monday through Friday.
+Classes may run longer due to field trips, tide schedules, or travel.
+All classes end on the last Friday of the summer session, and students housed on campus may leave anytime after 4 p.m. or depart Saturday morning by 9 a.m.

 Select your course(s) and register online using our secure online registration system.